saverymax/EZ-BART/README.md

 1. **BioASQ**
     The BioASQ challenge dataset, consisting of technical biomedical questions, scientific abstracts, and snippets extracted from the abstracts which provide information relevant to answering the question.
 2. **MedInfo**
-    The data used for the MedInfo challenge, which consists on consumer health questions about drugs and medications.
+    The data used for the MedInfo challenge, which consists of consumer health questions about drugs and medications.
 The dataset includes these questions, passages containing information relevant to the questions, and a shorter question-driven summary of the information in the passage.
 3. **Cochrane Clinical Answers**
     The Cochrane clinical answer dataset contains clinical questions, review articles with information relevant to the question, and answers to the question using the information in the reviews.
 This data was written by the Cochrane review group, can be used for summarization.
 4. **MEDIQA-AnS**